New study finds COVID-19 mRNA booster vaccinations in early pregnancy did not increase miscarriage risk

-Newswise — HealthPartners Institute researchers have published new data in JAMA Network Open that shows monovalent COVID-19 booster vaccinations administered in early pregnancy (before 20 weeks’ gestation) were not associated with miscarriage.
-The research adds to the growing understanding about the safety of COVID-19 booster vaccinations among people who are pregnant.
+Newswise — HealthPartners Institute researchers have released fresh findings in JAMA Network Open indicating that monovalent COVID-19 booster inoculations given during initial pregnancy (pre-20 weeks' gestation) did not link to miscarriage.
+These findings expand the knowledge base regarding the safety of COVID-19 booster shots for pregnant individuals.

-The researchers analyzed data from more than 100,000 pregnancies between six and 19 weeks’ gestation from eight large health systems participating in the Vaccine Safety Datalink (VSD).
-The data was collected between Nov.
-1, 2021, and June 12, 2022.
-Researchers found, using a 28- or 42-day window, that receipt of a booster vaccination was not associated with miscarriage.
+The team examined data from over 100,000 pregnancies spanning from six to 19 weeks' gestation in eight prominent health systems involved in the Vaccine Safety Datalink (VSD) project.
+This data was gathered from Nov.
+1, 2021, to June 12, 2022.
+By employing a window of either 28 or 42 days, the researchers concluded that receiving a booster vaccination did not correlate with miscarriage.

 More safety data to support COVID-19 vaccination

-Separate research recently published in Obstetrics & Gynecology – also led by HealthPartners Institute – showed that COVID-19 booster vaccination at any point during pregnancy was not associated with increased risk for serious acute adverse events.
+A distinct study, led by HealthPartners Institute and published in Obstetrics & Gynecology, demonstrated that COVID-19 booster vaccinations administered at any stage of pregnancy did not exhibit a heightened risk of serious acute adverse events.

-In that study, researchers evaluated data from more than 80,000 pregnancies that occurred between September 23, 2021 and June 30, 2022.
-Booster vaccination in pregnancy did not increase risks for thrombocytopenia, myocarditis, venous thromboembolism, ischemic stroke, or other serious adverse events within 21 or 42 days after vaccination.
+During that study, the researchers analyzed data from over 80,000 pregnancies that took place between September 23, 2021, and June 30, 2022.
+They found that receiving a booster vaccination during pregnancy did not elevate the risks of thrombocytopenia, myocarditis, venous thromboembolism, ischemic stroke, or other severe adverse events within either a 21-day or 42-day period following vaccination.

-“We continue to find that COVID-19 vaccinations in pregnancy are safe,” said Malini DeSilva, MD, MPH, investigator at HealthPartners Institute and lead author of the study.
-“Ongoing vaccine surveillance work is important because it provides reassurance and helps people feel confident in their vaccinations.”
+"Consistently, our research affirms the safety of COVID-19 vaccinations during pregnancy," remarked Malini DeSilva, MD, MPH, investigator at HealthPartners Institute and the study's lead author.
+"Continued surveillance of vaccine outcomes holds significance as it offers reassurance and instills confidence in individuals regarding their vaccination decisions."

-Data for both studies came from HealthPartners and seven other large health systems that make up the Vaccine Safety Datalink (VSD).
-VSD is a research network funded by the Centers for Disease Control and Prevention that conducts post-marketing surveillance of vaccines licensed and used in the United States.
-Both studies evaluated safety of the monovalent COVID-19 vaccine booster.
-Future studies will evaluate safety of the bivalent booster.
+The data utilized for both studies originated from HealthPartners and seven additional prominent health systems comprising the Vaccine Safety Datalink (VSD).
+VSD is a research network funded by the Centers for Disease Control and Prevention (CDC), dedicated to conducting post-marketing surveillance of vaccines licensed and employed within the United States.
+These studies specifically examined the safety of the monovalent COVID-19 vaccine booster.
+Subsequent studies will assess the safety of the bivalent booster.

 About HealthPartners Institute